yunap/traceit/README.md

 //Initialize a trace instance with:
 $('#elem').trace();

-//you can later refer to it buy doing: var inst = $('#elem').data('trace');
+//you can later refer to it by doing: var inst = $('#elem').data('trace');
 inst.myMethod();
 $("#elem").trigger("myEvent");